antony-rexton/anto-test/README.md

 # anto-test
 Rex
 This is rex.
 How are you.
-Jesus is the king of all the earth.
+Jesus christ is the king of all the earth.